IBM/ios-tone-analyzer-app/README.md

 ```bash
 $ pod install
 ```

-Now Open the Xcode workspace: `{APP_Name}.xcworkspace`.
+Open the Xcode workspace: `toneanalyzerios.xcworkspace`.
 From now on, open the `.xcworkspace` file because it contains all the dependencies and configurations.

 If you run into any issues during the pod install, it is recommended to run a pod update by using the following commands: